petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 with low uncertainty, i.e.,
 those where the true requirements can easily be defined up front and no new knowledge is uncovered between phases.
-These situations are rare in both product development and science.
+These situations are of course rare in both product development and science.

 These days, all of the phases are happening continuously and in parallel.
 The best teams are deploying new changes
-[many times per day](https://www.atlassian.com/devops/frameworks/devops-metrics), with each iteration typically involving a small number of changes.
-In general, the more iterations, the better the product.
+[many times per day](https://www.atlassian.com/devops/frameworks/devops-metrics), because generally, the more iterations, the more successful the product.

 But it's only possible to do many iterations if cycle times can be shortened.
 In the old waterfall style,